-Every snowstorm and every rain event that occurs in the Missouri Basin between now and next spring will increase the odds that the Missouri River will flood in 2020.
+Every snowstorm and every rain event that occurs in the Missouri Basin between now and spring will increase the odds that the Missouri River will flood in 2020.

 But as everyone knows, actions speak louder than words; and the Corps’ actions along the Missouri indicate that it hasn’t taken the flood threat seriously.

-The Missouri today is a vastly different river than the Missouri of the 1950s and 1960s, when the Corps completed its dams in the Dakotas and the navigation channel to Sioux City.
 For example, runoff amounts into the Missouri are now greater than ever.
 In 2011 and 2019, runoff was more than double the long-term annual average.

-Had the Corps been serious about reducing the flood threat after the 2011 deluge, it would have done three things: 1) increased the lower river’s ability to carry high flows by widening its channel area; 2) increasing the amount of reservoir storage space devoted strictly to flood control; and 3) pulling the levees back from the river.
+Had the Corps been serious about reducing the flood threat after the 2011 deluge, it would have done three things: 1) increased the lower river’s ability to carry high flows by widening its channel area; 2) increasing the amount of reservoir storage space devoted strictly to flood control, and; 3) pulling the levees back from the river.
 But the Army did not do any of those things.

 And there is more….

 Corps officials have acknowledged that they have never studied whether, or how, the navigation channel contributes to flooding.
 Not once.
-Not after the 1973 flood, the 1984 flood, the 1993 catastrophe, or the 2011 inundation.
+Not after the 1973 flood, the 1984 flood, the 1993 catastrophe, or the 2011 deluge.
 The Corps hasn’t studied the navigation channel because it is afraid of what it and the public might learn – that the navigation channel has fostered flooding along the lower valley for decades.

-Top officials with the Corps have said they want to conduct a comprehensive survey of the river and its flood problems – to supposedly find a solution to the crisis.
+Top officials with the Corps have said they want to conduct a comprehensive survey of the river and its basin – to find a solution to the flood problem.
 Such a survey will take from three to five years to complete, while the construction of any new flood control works will take even longer.
 As everyone along the valley knows, we do not have the luxury of waiting up to five years for the Corps’ flood control recommendations.
 The river could flood in every one of the next five years.
 The study should be started now – and completed as soon as possible – and it needs to examine the role of the navigation channel in the flooding.